linyuxuanlin/Wiki_MkDocs/docs/en/Homelab-高质量图片压缩工具TinyPNG-docker.md

 ![](https://img.wiki-power.com/d/wiki-media/img/20230416163137.png)

-TinyPNG-docker is a tool that utilizes the TinyPNG API for high-quality image compression.
-It automatically compresses WEBP, JPEG, and PNG images located in a specified directory and outputs them to your desired destination.
-This tool is effective in reducing website bandwidth usage, traffic, and loading times.
+TinyPNG-docker is a tool that uses the TinyPNG API to compress images with high quality.
+It can automatically compress WEBP, JPEG, and PNG images in the specified path and output them to the desired path.
+It effectively reduces website bandwidth usage, traffic, and loading time.
 By the way, this is a Docker application I developed with the help of ChatGPT.

 ## Deployment (Docker Compose)

-First, create a `compose.yaml` file and replace `${DIR}` with your local directory (e.g., `/DATA/AppData`) and `${API}` with your obtained TinyPNG API key:
+First, create `compose.yaml` and replace `${DIR}` with your local directory (e.g., `/DATA/AppData`); replace `${API}` with your own TinyPNG API key:

 ```yaml title="compose.yaml"
 version: "3"